kevinka999/school-manager/README.md

 # Summary
-This API is responsible for dealing with essays from a school and its respective students and was built using .NET Core
+This API is responsible for dealing with essays from a school and its respective students built using .NET Core

 ## Database
 This API is using **MySql** as database.